 — 2017 Reviews, Planet 9 Film Festival.
 USA, September, 2017

-Live Interview with Krissy Mahan on London Live Television, August 2015
+Live Interview with Krissy Mahan on London Live Television, UK, August 2015

 Appearances on Film

 Des!re, Film, 2017

 Queering the Countryside: New Frontiers in Rural Queer Studies, ed.
 Mary L. Gray, Colin R. Johnson, Brian J. Gilley.
 NYU Press, 2015 (pp 174-177)

 On Children’s Literature and the (Im)Possibility of It Gets Better, ed.
 Merritt Mason.
 ESC: English Studies in Canada, Volume 38, Issue 3-4, September/December 2012. (pp. 91-95)

 It Gets Better: Coming Out, Overcoming Bullying, an Creating A Life Worth Living, ed.
 Dan Savage and Terry Miller.
 Dutton, 2011, pp. 71-73).

 Experiments in a Jazz Aesthetic: Art, Activism, Academia and the Austin Project, ed.
 Omi Osun Joni L Jones, Lisa L. Moore, and Sharon Bridgforth (University of Texas Press, 2010, pp.106-109).

 That Takes Ovaries: Bold Females And Their Brazen Acts, ed.
 Rivka Solomon (Three Rivers Press, 2002, pp.152-153).